Marouen-H/AXA/README.md

  "Message": "Information about the status"
 }
 ```
+AWS Transcribe takes some time to process the uploaded file, so it is advised to wait a minute or two(or more depending on the size of the uploaded file) to get the results from the URL.

 I have chosen to return a url with the entire Transcription Job output.